 We give and give… and then give some more to all of our loved ones, but most especially to our children.

 We do all the things… the remembering, the worrying, the planning, the magic-making.
 We take care of our people.

-We make time for ourselves… we cultivate friendships, we ask for help from our village, we accept the help even though that's hard, we look inward, we reflect, we strive to be better.
+We make time for ourselves… we cultivate friendships, we look for help from our village, we accept the help even though that’s hard, we look inward, we reflect, we strive to be better.

-Postpartum hair loss is fun—said no one ever.
-But if it's one of the pieces of the whole pregnancy puzzle, of the transformation to motherhood journey, then I can handle it.
+No one ever said postpartum hair loss is fun.
+But if it’s one of the pieces of the whole pregnancy puzzle, of the transformation to motherhood journey, then I can handle it.
 Because, honestly, pregnancy was a privilege and motherhood is my soul.

 I can handle some hair loss because, in a way, it gave me my children.

 I can handle some hair loss because it will grow back.